 St Columba’s: Operation STEAM Clean the Bay

-Our schools and ELC programs allow students to connect to their local environment, especially Port Phillip Bay, St Kilda Botanical Gardens and Aboriginal Cultures and history.
-Students will be empowered to take sustainability action within their school, community and at home.
+Our curriculum-linked Schools and Early Years programs allow students and teachers to connect to your local environment, especially Port Phillip Bay, St Kilda Botanical Gardens and Aboriginal Cultures and Histories across local landscapes.

 The EcoCentre garden is a shared community garden featuring Aboriginal cultural plants, a rain garden, heritage vegetables, a propagation area, heritage fruit trees and an organic waste composting system for the local neighbourhood.
 The produce is shared by those who help to grow it.
 It is also an educational garden with a strong focus on sustainable gardening practices.

-The EcoCentre acknowledges the Yalukut Weelam clan of the Boon Wurrung language group, traditional owners of the land on which we are located.
-We pay respects to their Elders past and present, and extend that respect to other Aboriginal and elder members of our multicultural community.
+The EcoCentre acknowledges the Kulin Nations, including the Yalukut Weelam clan of the Boon Wurrung language group, traditional owners of the land on which we are located.
+We pay respects to their Elders past and present, and extend that respect to other Aboriginal and Elder members of our multicultural community.